yokeshbaskaran/facts-generator/README.md

 # facts-generator

-- Cloud Fun Facts 📔 Generator using AWS Services.
+A Cloud Fun Facts 📔 Generator built using AWS services. - Created from scratch with guidance from "Tech with Lucy’s AWS course". - Generates fun cloud facts using serverless and GenAI technologies.

 ## 🛠️ Services used: